kellyshreeve/insurance/README.md

 # Project Overview

 An imbalanced classification machine learning project predicting two outomes: 1) whether a customer will use insurance benefits, and 2) how many benefits a customer will use.
-Pipelines, GridSearchCV, and class balancing techniques are used to fit and tune kNN binary classification, logistic regression, kNN multi-class classification, and random forest multi-class classification.
+Pipelines, GridSearchCV, and class balancing techniques are used to fit and tune kNN binary classification, logistic regression, kNN multi-class classification, and random forest multi-class classification to maximize F1 score (binary) and macro-averaged F1 score (multi).
 Class balancing techniques of SMOTE, SMOTEENN, and class weighting are applied.

 # Installation and Setup